Pak547/01-Horiseon-project/README.md

-# Code Refactor Starter CoG
+# Code Refactor Starter

+This readme contains a pre-written starter code and following instructions I refactored the code to follow semantic rules.
+I also made the website more accessable and easier to read.

 Gave the title a proper name in html